Brianstjames/cybersecurity-portfolio/2025-07-21 DayInReview.md

-The 4 A's
+The 4 "A"s
 - Administration: make a claim
 - Authentication: prove claim
 - Authorization: rights and permissions
-- Accountin: auditing and logging
+- Accounting: auditing and logging

 Video Zero Trust Explaining